craigbrinkerhoff/CONUS_ephemeral/README.md

 ```

 ## Usage notes
-Our model was developed for global scale analysis, and so we caution against over-interpreting results for individual river reaches.
+Our model was developed for continental-scale analysis, and so we caution against over-interpreting results for individual river reaches.
 Please see the manuscript for more detail.

 ## Manuscript
 ```